 · Bankruptcy checks,

 · Previous educational verification

-· Employment checks, etc., are all critical aspects that sum up the “whole” of professional background checks.
+· Employment checks are all critical aspects that sum up the “whole” of professional background checks.

 A thorough employment background check consists of multiple components, allowing employers to see a potential employee from different angles.
-Background checks are like a painting, when a story, theme, colors, aesthetics if combined, offer the most complete and reliable picture.
+Background checks are like a painting; when a story, theme, colors, and aesthetics, if combined, offer the most complete and reliable picture.
 Similarly, employment background checks help companies ensure that they are hiring suitable candidates.

 Following are the components that may be vital in securing a background check that can help your company:

 Address verification is the process that makes sure that an address provided by a candidate is accurate or inaccurate.
-Address verification can also help a company detect identity thefts and frauds which allows you to build confidence in the applicant.
+Address verification can also help a company detect identity thefts and frauds, allowing you to build confidence in the applicant.